-Question: I have a hydrangea tree, but its branches are too long, so when it rains, the branches and flowers bend down to the ground.
+I have a hydrangea tree, but its branches are too long.
+So when it rains, the branches and flowers bend down to the ground.
 Can I cut branches back and, if so, at what period?

 A Real Shrub With a Radical Bod Mod

-A hydrangea tree is in fact a panicled or PG hydrangea (Hydrangea paniculata) specially pruned to take on a treelike shape.
-In the summer, it forms at the tip of its branches large elongated clusters of white or lime-green flowers, depending on the cultivar, which gradually become pink or even reddish through the fall.
-It’s pretty much the only hydrangea used this way: most other species don’t have stems strong enough to make good trees.
+A hydrangea tree is in fact a panicled or PG hydrangea (Hydrangea paniculata).
+It is specially pruned to take on a tree like shape.
+In the summer, it forms at the tip of its branches large elongated clusters of white or lime-green flowers.
+Depending on the cultivar, they gradually become pink or even reddish through the fall.
+It’s pretty much the only hydrangea used this way.
+Most other species don’t have stems strong enough to make good trees.

 And there you go!
 A hydrangea on a trunk, somewhat like a living lollipop!

 Producing a hydrangea tree is time-consuming and adds greatly to the cost of the plant, so it’s quite a pricey item.

 You can also prune a hydrangea into a tree shape on your own if you want.
 But it will take a few years.

 If you want to maintain a hydrangea tree, you’ll need to be ready to prune it regularly.
 Otherwise not only do the branches lengthen to the point they start to bend under their own weight, as you have noticed, they can even snap off, especially under the added weight of heavy snow.

 In your case, since your hydrangea tree is overgrown and the branches already bend under their own weight, it would be wise to prune it before winter.
 If not, there is a risk that they snap off in snowy or icy weather.
 So, in October or November, simply cut all branches back to about 6 to 8 inches (15 to 20 cm) from the top of the trunk.